-The fuel pickup fittings, anti-syphon valves and the fuel tank level senders are located on the tank surface and are accessible through multiple fiberglass inspection hatches shown on the picture below as well as on either side of the rigging area inside the center console.
+The fuel pickup and the fuel tank level sender are located on the tank surface and are accessible thru the small access hatches located on the port and starboard side of the console interior rigging area and thru a large deck inspection hatch located below the helm seat.
+Please see the following pictures of these access hatches.